-The RTA administers the Act and is responsible to the Minister for Housing and Public Works.
+The RTA administers the Act and is responsible to the Minister for Communities and Housing, Minister for Digital Economy and Minister for the Arts.

 The RTA is governed by a board of directors which consists of a Chair and six directors.